ethervox-ai/ethervoxai/docs/ethical-ai.md

-# 🧭 EthervoxAI Ethical AI Guidelines
+﻿# ðŸ§­ EthervoxAI Ethical AI Guidelines

 EthervoxAI is built to demonstrate that advanced intelligence can coexist with humility, transparency, and respect for human agency.
 We uphold these principles to guide how voice technologies are developed and deployed.

 ---

-## ✨ Core Values
+## âœ¨ Core Values

 - **Privacy by Design**
   Local-first inference.
 No data is collected or transmitted without user consent.